 Canon for Congregational Life

-The Rev. Canon Richard Hogue Jr. grew up in northern Wisconsin where he was deeply rooted in the Episcopal tradition while also attending a small, biblically fundamentalist Christian school.
+The Rev. Canon Richard Hogue Jr. grew up in northern Wisconsin, deeply rooted in the Episcopal tradition while also attending a small, biblically fundamentalist Christian school.
 After graduating from Wabash College (BA Religion, 2009), some formative experiences shaped who he is as a priest today, including volunteering in economically challenged areas of South Africa.
 He then served in various capacities in the Episcopal diocese of Newark, in northern New Jersey, where he was raised up for ordination by All Saints, Hoboken.
-He then attended seminary at the Church Divinity School of the Pacific in Berkeley.
+From there he went to Church Divinity School of the Pacific in Berkeley, California.

-Following ordination in 2016, he first served as a vicar of one and missioner for three urban congregations in the diocese of Newark.
-He came to San Diego as the Associate Rector at St. Andrew’s, Encinitas, in late 2017 and in April 2020 served as the Vicar of Holy Cross until he accepted the call to St. Paul’s Cathedral in late 2021.
-He is joined in ministry by his wife Maura, also a life-long Episcopalian, with degrees in Religious Studies and Education.
-Richard is a fan of the Packers, the NBA, Padres games at Petco Park, as well as Star Wars, Star Trek, Disneyland, and dogs.
+Following ordination in 2016, he first served as a vicar of one and missioner for three other urban congregations in the diocese of Newark.
+He came to San Diego as Associate Rector at St. Andrew’s, Encinitas, in late 2017 and in April 2020 served as the Vicar of Holy Cross.
+He accepted the call to St. Paul’s Cathedral in late 2021.
+His wife Maura is also a life-long Episcopalian, with degrees in Religious Studies and Education.
+Richard is a fan of the Packers, the NBA, Padres games at Petco Park, and the San Diego Zoo, as well as Star Wars, Star Trek, Disneyland, and dogs.